NYS Prison-to-College Pipeline (P2CP)

 - Reentry Planning—A community partner, the Osborne Association, conducts social service needs assessments and develops case plans for men while they are still in prison.
 These plans address the range of individual reentry needs: residence, subsistence, treatment and health issues, family concerns and compliance with criminal justice conditions, and connect the person with a case manager in the community who sees him when he is released.

-- College Placement—Another partner, the College Initiative (CI), meets with P2CP students to help them determine their desired course of study, choose the appropriate CUNY college(s) or community college(s), apply for admission and for financial aid.
+- College Placement—College Initiative (CI), now a PRI Educational Initiative, meets with P2CP students to help them determine their desired course of study, choose the appropriate CUNY college(s) or community college(s), apply for admission and for financial aid.
 CI also matches students to mentors who work with them at least throughout the first year of college in the community

 Four characteristics distinguish the P2CP: